-Home > Latest news 2 > DRC – Midwives Trained, Lives Saved
+Home > Uncategorized > DRC – Midwives Trained, Lives Saved

 Seven midwives from the Democratic Republic of Congo (DRC) have highlighted the beneficial impact of an innovative training program provided by the Institut Supérieur en Sciences Infirmières (ISSI).
 Spanning two and a half years and balancing work and studies, the program enabled participants to enhance their expertise.
 This enrichment is crucial as they play a pivotal role in training nurses and doctors in a region plagued by high rates of maternal and neonatal mortality.